Dr. Greg Prudhomme is in his 13th season as the Grand Canyon women’s tennis head coach and 12th season as its men’s tennis head coach in 2019-20.

 In his first season as coach of the GCU women’s team, Prudhomme recruited Sheila Johnson, a former Division I player from ASU who was 61 years old.
 Johnson was a key player who helped GCU earn a spot in the nationals.
 The unique story gave the program national media attention.

 Prudhomme is a graduate of Arizona with a bachelor's degree in business administration.
-He earned his master’s degree in psychology at GCU and ia PhD in performance Psychology.
+He earned his Master’s degree in Psychology and Doctorate of Philosophy in General Psychology with an emphasis in Performance Psychology at GCU.
 He and his wife, Mandy, have three children.